-Researchers at Real-Time Innovations, Inc [1] propose extensions to the DDS API to allow declarative configuration of DDS entities via an XML file that is interpreted at runtime.
+Researchers at Real-Time Innovations, Inc [1] propose extensions to the DDS API to allow declarative configuration of DDS entities via an XML file that is interpreted at run-time.
 The application then queries the DDS middleware to obtain a particular DataReader or DataWriter that has been configured already with a domain and topic binding and QoS settings.
 While their work improves the state-of-the-practice in standards-based DDS application configuration, its capabilities are not as extensive as DDS4CCM and DDS4CIAO.
 First, our existing D&C tooling provides coordinated installation of application implementations and startup across multiple nodes.
 Second, the connector infrastructure developed for DDS4CIAO allows integration with other distribution middleware, such as CORBA, TENA, JMS, or even socket based network programs.
 Third, the decoupling provided by the DDS4CIAO implementation enables the selection of DDS implementation at deployment time.

-SOFA [3, 4] is a component model with an integrated
+SOFA [3, 4] is a component model with an integrated D&C framework that provides remote communication capabilities via a connector infrastructure similar in spirit to that which is part of the

-D&C framework that provides remote communication capabilities via a connector infrastructure similar in spirit to that which is part of the DDS4CCM specification.
+DDS4CCM specification.
 SOFA, however, only provides connectors for CORBA and RMI distribution middleware.
 Our approach differs from that taken by SOFA in that the connectors implemented by DDS4CIAO are themselves lightweight components.
 The advantage of our approach is that any improvements to the QoS capabilities of the CIAO container can be automatically applied not only to all components deployed, but also connectors as well.

-6. CONCLUDING REMARKS
+6. Concluding Remarks

 This paper presents a novel generative approach for developing DDS-based component-oriented DRE systems.
+Our approach combines key advantages of the DDS middleware, such as low latency communication and extensive QoS policy support, with the strengths of a mature component model, such as simplified application composition and automatic deployment and configuration.
 We have prototyped and evaluated our approach via the DDS4CIAO middleware platform, which implements the Lightweight CCM (DDS4CCM) specification, while addressing a number of inherent and accidental complexities in integrating the DDS and LwCCM technologies.
-In particular, we have made extensive use of variants of the extensible interface pattern to extend the existing standard-defined LwCCM interface and deployment metadata to overcome incompatibilities between DDS and LwCCM and overcome oversights in the DDS4CCM specification.
+In particular, we have made extensive use of variants of the extensible interface pattern to extend the existing standarddefined LwCCM interface and deployment metadata to overcome incompatibilities between DDS and LwCCM and overcome oversights in the DDS4CCM specification.
 Additionally, we describe a template driven code generation technique that maximizes portability amongst DDS implementations while allowing users to extend DDS4CCM by defining their own connector types without having to modify the code generator.